fractal6/doc/docs/index.en.md

 # Welcome to Fractale documentation

-**Fractale** ([fractale.co](https://fractale.co){:target="_blank"}) is a platform for self-organization.
+**Fractale** ([fractale.co](https://fractale.co){:target="_blank"}) is a platform for self-organisation.
 That means a shift from pyramidal management with subordination relationships towards fractal circles with relationships based on trust and peer to peer commitment.

-It is designed around the concept that an organization can be represented as a tree and should follow principles of transparency, governance decentralization and authority distribution.
-A tree divides in branches and form leaves, likewise an organization divides in **Circles** that can have **Roles**.
+It is designed around the concept that an organisation can be represented as a tree and should follow principles of transparency, governance decentralization and authority distribution.
+A tree divides in branches and form leaves, likewise an organisation divides in **Circles** that can have **Roles**.
 Both, circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
-Finally, the communication inside the organization is done through **Tensions**, and make the link between users and organizations.
+Finally, the communication inside the organisation is done through **Tensions**, and make the link between users and organisations.
 You can think of a tension as an email, but more structured and more powerful.

 The platform offers a radical transparency of the structure of the organisation, allows members to communicate through a tensions publishing system, and organisations to evolve.
 Its goal is to facilitate organisations to achieve their goals through mutual aid and collective intelligence.